razaghimahdi/Compose-Persian-Date-Picker/README.md

 ## Extra Stuff

 This library also includes a `NumberPicker` component that developers can use to add a number picker to their Jetpack Compose apps.
-The `NumberPicker` component is complementary to the `PersianDataPickerDialog` and provides a way to easily select a number value in the app.
+The `NumberPicker` component is complementary to the `PersianDatePickerDialog` and provides a way to easily select a number value in the app.

 ```Kotlin